michealcoleyoung/cole-dot-dev/career/job-applications/Job Progress.md

 This section is dedicated to recording my job progress.
-In an effort to make this as simple and practical as I can I only included the essentials which are the Date Applied, Company, Position, Source, Status, Result, Notes, Follow-Up and Easy Apply.
+In an effort to make this as simple and practical as I can I only included the essentials which are the Date Applied, Company, Position, Source, Status, Result, Notes, Follow-Up, Easy Apply, Outcome Date and Application Source.

 | Date Applied | Company          | Position                       | Source                                                              | Status  | Result   | Notes                    | Follow-Up | Easy Apply | Outcome Date | Application Source |
 | ------------ | ---------------- | ------------------------------ | ------------------------------------------------------------------- | ------- | -------- | ------------------------ | --------- | ---------- | ------------ | ------------------ |